jayree/sfdx-jayree-plugin/README.md

 OPTIONS
-  -c, --config=config                             path to config file -q, --quickfilter=quickfilter                   csv separated list of metadata types to filter on -u, --targetusername=targetusername             username or alias for the target org; overrides default target org -x, --excludemanaged                            exclude managed packages from output --apiversion=apiversion                         override the api version used for api requests made by this command
+  -c, --config=config                             path to config file -e, --matchexact                                matches the exact values of the quickfilter list items -i, --ignorecase                                ignores the case of the quickfilter list items -q, --quickfilter=quickfilter                   csv separated list of metadata types or file names to filter on -u, --targetusername=targetusername             username or alias for the target org; overrides default target org -x, --excludemanaged                            exclude managed packages from output --apiversion=apiversion                         override the api version used for api requests made by this command